latraccia/sd-dss-util/README.md

 ## License

-DSS-CLI is released under the LGPL.
+SD-DSS-CLI is released under the LGPL.

-    DSS-CLI, a Command Line Interface for SD-DSS.
+    SD-DSS-CLI, a Command Line Interface for SD-DSS.
     Copyright (C) 2013 La Traccia http://www.latraccia.it/en/
     Developed by Francesco Pontillo